Key Takeaways

 The Bottom Line on Cost

-For most employee-side employment cases in Oklahoma:
+For many employee-side employment matters in Oklahoma:

 | Situation | Typical Cost Structure |